RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

       UDW's construction script, like UDS', is contained in a function called Construction Script Function.

       This function first makes sure UDW has a reference to UDS.
 Then it creates the weather state objects used to hold local and global weather states, as well as states used for the weather transition system.
-Then it caches properties and runs the update functions.
+Then it loads required assets and runs the update functions.

-      Cache System

-      The cache system on UDW is nearly identical to that used on UDS, and enabled based on UDS' Project Mode setting in the same way.
-The only difference is how the cache timing is determined, which happens using Current Local Weather Change Speed, something calculated when updating the local weather state at runtime.

       Update Functions